 Drip / Trickle / Dribble method:

 “The trickle or solution method is taking the acid and mixing it with a warm 1:1 sugar-to-water solution.
-Next, the solution is drawn into a syringe and 5 ml is trickled (the scientific term for “dribbly drop”) down the seam between each frame and directly onto the bees; the maximum dose is 50 ml per colony (5mls per seam).
-It doesn’t matter whether it is a nuc or a hive with a single or multiple brood chamber, but reduction in dosage for smaller colonies obviously.”
+Next, the solution is drawn into a oxalic acid dribble syringe and 5 ml is trickled (the scientific term for “dribbly drop”) down the seam between each frame and directly onto the bees; the maximum dose is 50 ml per colony (5mls per seam).
+It doesn’t matter whether it is a nuc or a hive with a single or multiple brood chamber, but use a reduction in dosage for smaller colonies obviously.”

 Vaporizer / Vaporization method: